Best German City Names: 200+ Historic & Imaginary Ideas

 Ulm

-Einstein's birthplace featuring the world's tallest church spire (161.5m), a Free Imperial City whose medieval wealth built Gothic architectural marvels
+Einstein's birthplace with the world's tallest church spire (161.5m), once a wealthy Free Imperial City

 Castle and Fortress Cities